CeCe McDonald: Early life

-McDonald, who was born in 1989 and is originally from South Chicago, studied fashion at Minneapolis Community and Technical College.
+McDonald was assigned male at birth on 26 May 1989.
+Originally from South Chicago, McDonald went on to study fashion at Minneapolis Community and Technical College.

-Assault
+Killing, conviction and incarceration

-Background
+Incident

-At around 11:30 pm on June 5, 2011, McDonald, her roommate Latavia Taylor, and their friends Larry Tyaries Thomas, Zavawn Smith, and Roneal Harris, all of whom are African-American, walked the half-mile from McDonald and Taylor's apartment in Minneapolis to a Cub Foods to buy groceries.
-On the way, a police officer briefly stopped and questioned the group without provocation; he then followed them for a short time and departed.
+At around 11:30 pm on June 5, 2011, McDonald, roommate Latavia Taylor, and friends Larry Tyaries Thomas, Zavawn Smith, and Roneal Harris, all African-American, walked the half-mile from McDonald and Taylor's apartment in Minneapolis to a Cub Foods to buy groceries.
+A confrontation occurred outside the Schooner Tavern, where Dean Schmitz, his girlfriend Jenny Thoreson, and his ex-girlfriend Molly Flaherty had stepped out for a cigaretteshortly after midnight.